olssonm/swish-php/README.md

 use Olssonm\Swish\Certificate;
 use Olssonm\Swish\Client;

 $certificate = new Certificate(
-    '/path/to/root.pem',
     '/path/to/client.pem',
-    'client-passphrase'
-);
+    'client-passphrase',
+    '/path/to/root.pem' // Can also be omitted for "true" to verify peer );
 $client = new Client($certificate, $endpoint = Client::TEST_ENDPOINT)
 ```